MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-certs.md

 manager: mtillman
 ms.date: 02/21/2017
 ms.topic: article
-ms.prod: windows-server
 ms.technology: identity-adfs
 ---

 # AD FS Troubleshooting - Certificates
 AD FS requires the following certificates in order to work correctly.
 If any of these have not been setup or configured properly then issues can arise.

 ## Required certificates
 AD FS requires the following certificates: